Inducing labor involves different methods to stimulate contractions

 Labor induction, also known as inducing labor, is a procedure that physicians use to either help labor begin or to help it progress.
 Inducing labor can be achieved with medications or various other methods.
 In most cases, the woman has a vaginal birth after labor induction.

 When do we recommend inducing labor?

-There are several medical situations that may prompt our Grapevine and Alliance obgyns to recommend labor induction.
+There are several medical situations that may prompt our Grapevine and Fort Worth ObGyns to recommend labor induction.

 - You have been pregnant for 42 weeks or more.

 - Your amniotic sac, or “water,” breaks, but you still aren’t having contractions.